Multimodal Fusion of EMG and Vision for Human Grasp Intent Inference in Prosthetic Hand Control: Classification of EMG Evidence

 \subsubsection{Hand Gesture Annotation of EMG}

-In order to recognize the hand gesture of dynamic EMG signals in a real-time manner, following the motion phase segmentation, the resulting EMG segments were further annotated by a group of grasp type label $l \in {\{0,1,...,13\}}$, where $l=0$ was defined as open-palm/rest gesture and $l \in {\{1,...,13\}}$ were accordingly identified as the other $13$ grasp types listed in \autoref{fig_14grasps}.
+In order to classify gestures from dynamic EMG signals in a real-time manner, following the motion phase segmentation, the resulting EMG segments were further annotated by a group of gesture label $l \in {\{0,1,...,13\}}$, where $l=0$ was defined as open-palm/rest gesture and $l \in {\{1,...,13\}}$ were accordingly identified as the other $13$ gestures listed in \autoref{fig_14grasps}.

-During the reach-to-grasp movement, the configuration of the fingers and wrist changes simultaneously and continuously with the arm’s motion according to the shape and distance of the target object~\cite{jeannerod1984graspTiming}.
-For example, human tend to pre-shape their hands before they actually touch the target object during a grasp, and this formation of the limb before the grasp is in direct relation with the characteristics of the target object.
-Therefore, to accomplish a smooth interpretation of the grasping gesture, as presented in \autoref{fig_timeline}, we annotated the EMG sequences of reaching, grasping and returning as the presently executed gesture $l \in {\{1,...,13\}}$ corresponding to the current target object, and tagged the resting phase with the open-palm label $l=0$.
+During the reach-to-grasp movement, the configuration of the fingers and wrist changes simultaneously and continuously with the arm’s motion according to the shape and distance of the target object~\citep{jeannerod1984graspTiming}.
+For example, humans tend to pre-shape their hands before they actually touch the target object during a grasp, and this formation of the limb before the grasp is in direct relation with the characteristics of the target object \citep{jeannerod1984graspTiming}.
+Therefore, to accomplish a smooth interpretation of the grasping gesture, as presented in \autoref{fig_timeline}, we annotated unsupervisedly segmented sequences of reaching, grasping and returning as the executed gesture $l \in {\{1,...,13\}}$ corresponding to the target object, and tagged the resting phase with the open-palm label $l=0$.